srk810/AZ-220-Microsoft-Azure-IoT-Developer/Instructions/Labs/LAB_AK_01-getting-started-with-azure.md

 ## Lab Scenario

-You are an Azure IoT Developer for a leading gourmet cheese company named Contoso.

-Contoso's Chief Technology Officer has conducted an evaluation of the business opportunity represented by IoT and has concluded that Contoso can realize significant benefits by implementing an IoT solution.
-They selected Microsoft Azure IoT based on these evaluations.
+You work for a gourmet cheese company named Contoso.
+The company's Chief Technology Officer has evaluated the business opportunity for implementing IoT and has concluded that Contoso can realize significant benefits by implementing an IoT solution.
+Contoso has selected the Microsoft Azure IoT tools based on their evaluations.

-To get started, you need to become familiar with the Azure tools.
+As one of the individuals assigned to the project, you need to become familiar with the Azure tools.

 ## In This Lab